muryarth/alura-express-api/README.md

 # alura-express-api
-Creating Alura Books project in order to learn more about Express framework and REST APIs.
+Development of an API connected with MongoDB Atlas, in order to learn more about Express framework and the general use of REST APIs.